 Hire a professional collections agency and let them do all this work for you.
-They have very good systems and software in place to periodically contact the debtor.
+They have excellent systems and software in place to periodically contact the debtor.

 Have your in-house collection specialist keep himself up to date with laws which are applicable to the original creditors too.

 Use a collection agency.
 The staff of a collection agency is well trained to follow various Federal and State laws.
-Check out the Debt Collection Laws in United States.
-In case of a mishap (a lawsuit occurs from the debtor’s side), they are fully insured for such situations to protect them self and their clients from a financial loss.
+Check out the Debt Collection Laws in the United States.
+In case of a mishap (a lawsuit occurs from the debtor’s side), they are fully insured for such situations to protect themself and their clients from a financial loss.

 No one likes calling people again and again and insist them to pay.
-Invoicing people regularly and following up with them after the past-due date requires tremendous patience, discipline, process in place and training.
-As the time passes by, the debtor gets pretty immune to those reminder notices.
+Invoicing people regularly and following up with them after the past-due date requires tremendous patience, discipline, training and a process in place.
+As time passes by, the debtor gets pretty immune to those reminder notices.
 Make sure your staff even keeps a regular check of clients who are past due.
 These cases should not slip away just because no one is keeping a proper check.

-Debt collectors are people with great patience and have too many ideas on how to legally recover money.
+Debt collectors are people with great patience and have too many ideas on how to recover money legally.
 That’s what they do all day long.
-They are regularly trained by their employers (the Collections Agency).
+Debt collectors are regularly trained by their employers (the Collections Agency).

 6. Language barrier